The Three Levels of Commitment

 We need you to commit.

-So which type of commitment sounds scariest to you?
-(Maybe that’s the one you should pursue.)
+Which type of commitment sounds scariest to you?
 Share in the comments.